 -How to Protect Yourself (Simple Steps)

-This isn’t meant to scare you or deter you it’s meant to teach you.
+This isn’t meant to scare you or deter you; it’s meant to educate you.

 Before and after the job, ask: